Corey255A1/WunderVisionBlogHugo/content/posts/2023-11-03-TimeKeeper/index.md

 ## Using Styles
-I hardcoded all the styles through out the project.
-Which makes it more difficult to make things look consistent.
-I also reworked everything to be laid out in a grid.
-In 2018 I just dragged and used margins to position the elements.
-Using a grid makes it much easier to position things around uniformly.
+In 2018, I just styled all the elements directly.
+That made it difficult to make things look consistent and is hard to change.
+Also I just dragged and used margins to position the elements.
+During the 2023 refactor, I created styles that can be applied to the elements and I used grids to position the elements.
+Using a grid makes it much easier to position things around uniformly and change things later on.
 ***
 **2018 - TimerElement.xaml**
 ```xml